bobbrowning/sudsjs/README.md

 * List / Edit / Delete rows.
 * An extended permission system,
 * An administration page,
-* Some basic functions to get you off the ground.
+* Some starter applications.
 The test data includes a useable contact management system and web site content, management system.
 * This is all controlled by configuration files.

 This will: